mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_2_converted.md

           **Rush**

 name:     Scion's First Wish
-text:     Give a friendly minion +1/+1.
+text:     Give a friendly minion +1⚔️/+1❤️.
 Draw a card.

 name:     Stone to Spears
 text:     A friendly Structure gains +3⚔️ and may move and attack this turn if able.

 name:     Whisper of the Sands
-text:     Transform up to two friendly Wind Dervishes into Sand Howlers.
+text:     **Echo**
-          **Echo**
+          Transform up to two friendly Wind Dervishes into Sand Howlers.

 name:     Atom Klinger
-text:     Whenever you equip an artifact, this minion gains + ⚔️ equal to the artifact's cost.
+text:     Whenever you equip an artifact, this minion gains +⚔️ equal to the artifact's cost.

 name:     Barren Shrike
-text:     **Deploy**: Take your General's longest equipped artifact, gaining +2/+2 while holding it.
+text:     **Deploy**: Take your General's longest equipped artifact, gaining +2⚔️/+2❤️ while holding it.
-          **Ability 2**: Repair and return the artifact to your General.
+          **Ability** 2: Repair and return the artifact to your General.

 name:     Bloodfire Totem
 text:     At end of EACH turn, deal 1 damage to your General.